 FREQUENTLY ASKED QUESTIONS

-Whenever people experience pain, it is always a symptom!
+Pain can be a symptom!
 This means that the pain that an individual experiences is nothing more than their body’s way of telling them that something is wrong.
 If a person has had periodic mild soreness sand stiffness that has gradually gotten worse, it is often a sign that the underlying problem has been present for a prolonged period of time and, like the majority of health conditions, has progressive worsened as time passes.

 How chiropractic can help?